Therapists in Massachusetts

 +9

 Hi, I’m John Manzoni-D’Arpino, a Licensed Mental Health Counselor and National Certified Counselor.
-I’ve been in practice for six years, and I work with people navigating anxiety, stress, burnout, and big life transitions.
+I’ve been in practice for eight years, with 14 years of broader behavioral health and human services experience.
+I work with people navigating anxiety, stress, burnout, and big life transitions.
+My background includes correctional mental health, crisis evaluation, clinical oversight, child welfare, and work with complex trauma, risk, and systems-level care.
 My style is warm, thoughtful, and down-to-earth.
 I use a mix of well-established therapy approaches to create a space that feels supportive, flexible, and focused on what you need.
 We’ll move at your pace, and work toward goals that matter to you.

 VirtualAvailable